Healthcare in the Netherlands

 Health insurance in the Netherlands

-All residents and tax payers in the Netherlands are required to have medical insurance from a private health insurance company.
+All residents and taxpayers in the Netherlands are required to have medical insurance from a private health insurance company.

+Insurers are required to provide the same basic coverage for everyone.
 Health insurers are not allowed to deny coverage to any person who applies for a standard insurance package and all policyholders must be charged the same premium, regardless of their age or state of health.